-The best approach to avoiding risk from IT asset disposition is to implement a structured program that addresses data security, regulatory compliance, and environmental concerns on an enterprise-wide scale, ensuring the process is done right every time, at every location within an organization.
-This guide will discuss some of the best practices to follow for minimizing the risk involved with IT asset disposition and then how the programmatic approach to ITAD is the best way to put those practices in place.
+The right approach to avoid IT asset disposition-related risks is to implement a structured program.
+This program should address data security, regulatory compliance, and environmental concerns on an enterprise-wide scale while ensuring the process is completed correctly each time at every organizational location.
+This guide will discuss best practices to follow for minimizing the risk involved with IT asset disposition and how the programmatic approach to ITAD is the best way to put those practices in place.